- About Us

 All equipment purchases must be included in your approved proposal budget and must be approved by OSG prior to purchasing any unit or item of permanent equipment (equipment is generally defined as an article of non-expendable, tangible personal property, having a useful life of more than one year and an acquisition cost of $5,000 or more per unit; occasionally, the RFP or research sponsor may have a more restrictive definition).
 If the unit cost is in excess of $5,000, OSG must obtain prior approval for the purchase from NOAA.
 Any equipment request over $5,000 requires a lease-versus-purchase analysis as part of the procurement process.
 We recommend allowing at least 60 days for processing.
 Purchase of general-purpose equipment (any item that is usable for activities of the institution other than research) is generally not an allowable expense.
 Contact Sarah Kolesar to explore what options may be available.

 OSG Cost Share Description: Cost Share is the project cost that does not come from Sea Grant but is contributed and committed to the project by the PI, Co-PIs, and partners.
 In other words, it is the funds, or effort, required to complete a particular project beyond what Sea Grant provides.
 Note, the terms “cost share” and “matching funds” often are used interchangeably.
 Federal law requires Oregon Sea Grant to provide a non-federal “match” of one dollar for each two dollars of Sea Grant funds received (although some grant opportunities through OSG may have different cost share requirements).
-While OSG must provide one dollar of non-federal match for every two dollars of federal funds, we are able to be somewhat flexible on individual research projects.
 Please contact Sarah Kolesar with questions regarding cost share on individual projects.

 For proposals, cost share must be detailed in the project proposal budget worksheets and in the budget justification narrative.
 For OSU PIs, the source index of cost share funds should be included when possible.
-Research projects that do not provide at least 50% non-federal match may not qualify for funding.
+Research projects that do not provide at least 50% non-federal match may not qualify for funding; please refer to the specific Request for Proposals for details, or contact Sarah Kolesar.

 Typical/Common Sources of Cost Share: